playquadball/playquadball.com/docs/getting-started/equipment.md

   - Standard volleyball
   - Circumference: 65-67 cm
   - Properly inflated (not too hard, not too soft)
-  - Used by chasers and keepers only
+  - Primarily used by chasers and keepers, though any defending player may carry it back to their keeper after a goal

 - **Dodgeballs (3 total)**
   - Rubber playground balls
   - Circumference: 68-70 cm
   - Must maintain round shape when thrown
-  - Used by beaters only
+  - Thrown by beaters to knock players off stick, but any player can catch a live dodgeball to avoid being knocked off and get the thrower out

 - **Flag**
-  - Tennis ball inside a fabric sleeve/sock
+  - Ball (such as tennis ball) with 65-69mm diameter and 55-60g weight, held within fabric sleeve
   - Attached to flag runner's shorts
   - Visible length: 25-30 cm
   - Sought by seekers only